Familial Adenomatous Polyposis

 For people with familial adenomatous polyposis, doctors also recommend genetic testing.
 Immediate relatives should also have genetic testing.
 If genetic testing is unavailable, relatives should be screened once a year with sigmoidoscopy (examination of the lower portion of the large intestine with a viewing tube) beginning at age 12 and reducing in frequency with each decade.

-Because nearly all people with familial adenomatous polyposis develop cancer, doctors typically recommend surgery be done as soon as the diagnosis is made.
+Because nearly all people with familial adenomatous polyposis develop cancer, doctors typically recommend surgery be done soon after the diagnosis is made.
 There are several procedures.
 Complete removal of the large intestine and rectum (called total colectomy or proctocolectomy) eliminates the risk of cancer.
 Because the person then has no rectum, the cut-off end of the small intestine is permanently attached to a surgical opening in the abdominal wall (ileostomy).
 Bodily wastes are eliminated through the ileostomy into a disposable bag.

 As an alternative to ileostomy, sometimes doctors can remove the large intestine and only the lining of the rectum (polyps grow from the lining).
 Then, they can form the end of the small intestine into a pouch that is connected to the anus.
-The pouch functions like a rectum, eliminating the need for an ileostomy.
+The pouch functions somewhat like a rectum, eliminating the need for an ileostomy.

 After people have their entire rectum and large intestine removed, they should have an endoscopy of the stomach and upper section of the small intestine (duodenum) at regular intervals to look for cancer.
+Doctors may also recommend people have their thyroid screened every year.

-Aspirin and some NSAIDs are being studied for their ability to reverse the growth of polyps in people with familial adenomatous polyposis and in people with polyps or cancer of the large intestine.
+Some NSAIDs are being studied for their ability to reverse the growth of polyps in people with familial adenomatous polyposis and in people with polyps or cancer of the large intestine.
 Their effects are temporary, however, and once these drugs are discontinued, the polyps begin to grow again.